 Fines for non-compliance are the same as they were in 2018 and even before that.
 The thing is, GDPR was not in force earlier, but now it is, and still the ratio of penalties is constant.

 Approximately, three-quarters of companies have a GDPR budget with 35% expecting the budget to get an annual renewal.

 Another top concern of 38% of the organisation in 2019 is consumer rights.

-Winton said, “It is interesting to see that some companies are choosing to adopt GDPR for their US operations even where it is not mandated by law.
+Winton said, “It is interesting to see that some companies are adopting GDPR for their US operations even where not mandated by law.
 Perhaps they are taking the view that US law privacy law will move closer to the GDPR standard.”